GrapeConnoisseur/ISL/README.md

-# PrimaryMachineLearning
+# Introduction to Statistical Learning
-Repo to cover topics in machine learning from ground up
+Repo to cover topics in machine learning from the book